dp19420/Project2JavaScriptQuiz/README.md

 ## Bugs and Errors
 - JavaScript errors that i dont understand and are still trying to figure out how to fix
 - The empty heading warnings wich i have tried to adress but made it worse so sticking with it for now.
+- Scoreboard does not store scores globaly, cant understand how to fix that without setting up dedicated server, a problem I will work on fixing.